AGENDA SUBJECT TO CHANGE

 Networking Break in Expo Hall

-The opening of slots at Dania Jai Alai has heightened competition in an already crowded South Florida market, which now includes eight racetrack casinos and four Native American casinos.
+The expansion of gaming in Florida and the South has heightened the competitive pressures in South Florida, which now includes eight racetrack casinos and four Native American casinos.
 Can all of the operators be successful?
 What are their plans for growth – both on the casino floor and in non-gaming amenities?
 Is there additional room for destination gaming resorts in the market?
 Gaming operators from throughout South Florida will discuss the opportunities and challenges of this dynamic market.

 With a resident population of nearly 20 million, a snowbird population of nearly 1 million, and more than 46 million annual visitors, Florida would seem ripe for major investment in gaming.
 However, investors must also take into consideration the competitive conditions.
 Join five premier Wall Street analysts for this frank discussion on such topics as gaming-tax rates, regulatory restrictions, development options, the competitive landscape, the political climate, the economic outlook, and other conditions that will impact Florida gaming going forward.